rithmschool/react_curriculum/Unit-01/01-intro.md

 </html>
 ```

 If we open this in the browser we should see "Hello World!".
-This may look quite strange, so lets talk more about what we did. `div`, `h1` are actually functions, and `null` that we pass in is an attribute and the second is the innerHTML for that element.
-Now we said that React is all about "components", but we have just been using existing HTML elements so let's make another one!
+This may look quite strange, so let's talk more about what we did. `div` and `h1` are actually functions, `null` that we pass in is an attribute, and the second argument to each function is the innerHTML for that element.

+Now we said that React is all about "components," but so far we have just been using existing HTML elements.
+Let's change things up by writing our first bona-fide React component.

 ```html
 <!DOCTYPE html>